 This five-week course will help the student to learn the differences between the various types of opal found in the world and to identify those kinds.
 Many pieces of opal will be on hand to examine and study.
 The cutting and polishing of opal will also be discussed.

-This five-week course is specifically focused on cutting opal cabochons.
+This five-week course, or one-day workshop, is specifically focused on cutting opal cabochons.
 Students learn how to make the most of the opal rough they have, cutting and polishing it to retain as much of the opal as possible.

 This class is for the student who has mastered the beginning techniques of working with silver.
 Students are encouraged to work on their own with the guidance of the teacher.
 Some projects may be introduced by the instructor to teach a new skill.

 Wax modeling is the first step in using the ancient art form of casting to make metal jewelry.
 Wax sheets or other wax forms are used to shape jewelry pieces that are then cast in gold, silver, or another metal.
-In this 10-week class, students learn how to use wax modeling tools and how to work with different kinds of wax.
-Typically, 2-3 projects are completed.
+In this class, students learn how to use wax modeling tools and how to work with different kinds of wax.
 While actual casting is not done during class, it is explained and discussed.
 Students will need to purchase a beginning set of wax carving tools; wax also may be purchased from the instructor.

 Wirewrapping is the art of creating solderless jewelry using wire to set finished stones.
 Students will learn the basics of wire wrapping, the kind of wire that can be used, and the use of proper pliers.
-Approximately eight pieces will be completed in this one-day workshop.
 Tools needed: Ruler with inches and centimeters, wire cutters, and pliers (flat nose, regular, and round nose).

 Prerequisite: Beginning Wirewrap.
 Students will learn new methods of wire wrapping and the use of different gauges and tempers of wire.
-Approximately two pieces will be completed in a two-day seminar.
-Materials needed: Ruler with inches and centimeters, wire cutters, and pliers (flat nose, chain nose, round nose).
+Build on the basics and learn the use of new tools.
+Tools needed: Ruler with inches and centimeters, wire cutters, and pliers (flat nose, chain nose, round nose).
 Wire and additional supplies can be purchased at class.